alexshtf/alexshtf.github.io/_posts/2020-05-15-MiniBatchProximalPoint.md

-Recalling the proximal view we discussed [earlier]({% post_url 2020-01-31-ProximalPointWarmup %}), mini-batch SGD step can be written as
+Recalling the proximal view we discussed at the [beginning]({% post_url 2020-01-31-ProximalPointWarmup %}) of the series, the mini-batch SGD step can be written as